Aviah/one-click-django-server/README.md

 ### Uploads:
 1. Files are served from media_uploads/ directory, both for runserver , or via Nginx
 2. Uploads are configured with MEDIA_URL and MEDIA_ROOT, django's settings for uploaded files, see django docs
+3. For complete info about uploads see django docs.
+This project config respects django default to use MEDIA_URL and MEDIA_ROOT for uploads.

 ## Templates: